The Pointe de Perret circular loop from Praz-de-Lys

 Signposting: none.

-Difficulty: a hiking route with no particular difficulties, generally technical level 3.
-Note that certain sections of the traverse between points (6) and (7) may feel a little exposed for those prone to vertigo.
-In such cases, at point (6), it is advisable to take the path to the right towards Pointe de Haut Fleury.
-This path easily joins the track taken in part on the ascent, which you follow to the right downhill to the junction at (4).
-Alternatively, you can head back up this track to the left to reach the Haut-Fleury chairlift, which you can use for the descent in July and August down to Praz-de-Lys.
+Difficulty: a hiking route with no particular difficulties, generallyrated 3 on the hiking difficulty scale established by the French Hiking Federation.
+Please note that certain sections of the traverse between points (6) and (7), then back to point (5), may feel a little exposed for those who are very prone to vertigo.
+In such a case, at point (6), it is advisable to take the path on the right towards Pointe de Haut Fleury.
+This path easily joins the track taken in part on the ascent, which you follow to the right on the descent until the junction at point (4).
+Alternatively, you can follow this track back up to the left to reach the Haut-Fleury chairlift, which you can use to descend to Praz-de-Lys in July and August.

 Our hikes wouldn’t be nearly as rewarding without the contribution of the people who live in and look after the mountains.
 But they need us too.
-Remember to support local businesses!
+Please support local businesses!

 Worth a visit